HCDigitalScholarship/summer-django/flask_2.md

 if __name__ == "__main__":
     app.run()
 ```
 We can now serve content from our csv file to the web.
 Without any styling, it's really ugly.
 Let's add some HTML and CSS to make this look better.
+First, create an index.html file in a new `templates` directory (`mkdir templates`).
+Second, create `static/css`.

-**index.html**
+**/templates/index.html**
 ```
 <!DOCTYPE>
 <html>